dragonfly-science/dragonfly-science.github.io/_posts/2013-09-04-blog-setup.md

 Here is a list of things that need to be done before this blog can be made live.

+## Organisation

+- What categories can we post to?
+   - technical
+   - science
+   - people
+   - ?
+- What tags should we use by default?
+These would probably be different for each category...
+   - For tech: The technology/language/library.
+E.g. 'html5', 'python', 'devops', 'r' etc.
+   - For science: 'methods', 'bayesian', 'data'

 ## Images